 Measuring Our Success

-At the College of Education, we believe that the success of our students and alumni is a measure of our success as a college.
-We survey our doctoral and master’s students, mentor teachers, student teachers, and the employers of our graduates in order to gain valuable information about our programs and student learning outcomes.
-This evaluation process ensures that we continually provide our students with the highest quality education programs.
-By sharing this information publicly, we are assisting current and prospective students in making informed decisions about where to pursue their higher education.
+At the College of Education, we believe that the success of our students and alumni reflects our success as an institution.
+We survey graduate students, student teachers, and their mentor teachers to gather valuable insights into our programs and student learning outcomes.
+This evaluation process helps us continually improve and deliver the highest quality education.
+By sharing these findings publicly, we support current and prospective students in making informed decisions about where to pursue their higher education.

 How to Become a Knowledgeable, Effective, and Caring Teacher